-The Office of Program Evaluation and Risk Management (OPERM) is part of the Office of the Chief Financial Officer and Assistant Secretary for Administration (CFO/ASA).
-OPERM's authority is delegated through Department Organization Order 20-30, Director for Program Evaluation and Risk Management .
+The Office of Performance, Evaluation, and Risk Management (OPERM) is part of the Office of the Chief Financial Officer and Assistant Secretary for Administration (CFO/ASA).
+OPERM's authority is delegated through Department Organization Order 20-30.

 OPERM's functions include:

-- Establishing and overseeing a Department Enterprise Risk Management Program, including developing integrated and consistent policies and procedures for assessing and managing risks.
+- Developing integrated and consistent policies and procedures for assessing and managing risks.

-- Advising Department leadership and bureau management on risks associated with all aspects of the design and operation of programs and activities and serving as a resource for information on best practices in risk management.
+- Advising Department leadership and bureau management on risks associated with programs and activities, and serving as a resource for information on best practices in risk management.

 - Sharing responsibility with the Office of the Chief Information Officer for managing risk associated with information technology systems, functions, and activities.

-Inspector General (IG) and General Accountability Office (GAO) Audit Follow-up:
+Inspector General (IG) and U.S. Government Accountability Office (GAO) Audit Follow-up

-- Coordinating with other Departmental offices and bureau counterparts on the performance, resolution and disposition of audits and studies conducted by the OIG and GAO in order to strengthen nonfinancial internal controls.
+- Coordinating with other Departmental offices and bureaus on the performance, resolution and disposition of audits and reviews conducted by the OIG and GAO.

 Internal Control Management (Non-Financial)

-- Implementing non-financial internal controls required by the Federal Manager's Financial Integrity Act (FMFIA).
-OPERM coordinates FMFIA activities with the Office of Financial Management which has responsibility for financial internal control requirements.
+OPERM is responsible for coordinating the Department's non-financial internal control activities under the Federal Manager's Financial Integrity Act (FMFIA).
+This work is done in conjunction with the Department's Office of Financial Management which is responsible for financial internal control requirements.